 While well-directed business interests of related industries are a point of interest, it is rarely discussed within karate circles.
 Today usually training suits (dogi), practice equipment such as makiwara, weapons (kobudō), media (books, mags, mooks, and videos) come to mind when thinking about karate-related businesses.
 In addition there are the large national and international associations and federations and – more recently – the tourism industry that are clearly business-related on various levels.
 It is also noteworthy that many karate schools started out as individual enterprises and became small to medium-sized enterprises.
 This might be a fruitful topic for future research.

 Another lead in the above passage is the Museum of Education (Kyōiku Hakubutsukan), mentioned as the venue for the 1922 Sports and Physical Education Exhibition.
-If this is correct, it should have been the actual venue where Funakoshi Gichin performed karate in 1922 at the Sports and Physical Education Exhibition.
+If this is correct, it should have been the actual venue where Funakoshi Gichin presented karate (in form of scrolls) in 1922 at the Sports and Physical Education Exhibition.
 In the following I will present a short overview of this Museum of Education.

 1871: the Ministry of Education, Science and Culture established the Department of Natural History.